Hands-Typing-35187411_m (1)

 When Do I Need to Complete My Record-keeping Course to Renew My License?

 Record-Keeping courses must be completed in the even-numbered calendar years.
-To renew your 2017 license, you will need to take 2 hours of record-keeping before December 31, 2016.

-Are the 2 Hours of Record Keeping in Addition to the 12 Regularly Required?
+Are the 2 Hours of Record Keeping in addition to the 12 Regularly Required?

 No, you will need to complete 10 hours of approved subject matter with 2 hours in record keeping for a total of 12 hours.